kendrickcc/archlinux-uefi-packer-ansible/README.md

 ## Build

 Run `build.sh` or cat the contents and edit as necessary.
 Results in a Vagrant box which is added by executing `vagrant box add --name[your box name] archlinux-[build date].box`.
 Then change to the Vagrant directory and edit the `Vagrantfile` as needed, then simply `vagrant up`.
 You can then choose to access the VM using `vagrant ssh`, or access the VM directly and use user credentials provided.

+### Basic build flow

+The ISO is download and booted, then a script is used as the boot command that simply creates the Vagrant user account, modifies sudoers, then starts the SSH service.
+After this step, Ansible is then able to be used as a provisioner, installed using the Vagrant account, calling the bootstrap.yaml playbook.
+This should export a Vagrant box build in the Packer directory.

+Then switch to Vagrant and edit the Vagrantfile as needed.
+Using the same Ansible directory, the site.yaml playbook is called to perform the user customizations desired.

+## Summary

+I realize this is not a "devops" build but it helped me learn Ansible.
+I expected to do this all using Puppet, which I still may do eventually.
+I felt Ansible was a little "lighter" for this effort.
+If this were a larger build with many more VMs, then I think Puppet would be the better solution to help insure VMs maintained configuration.
+This was simply a desire for me to test out different destkop environments on Linux, and I thought Archlinux was the best base to start with.